efvincent/efv.AdventOfCode.2019.Haskell/readme.md

 ```

 There's more to it - check the source.
 Working on the IntCode computer is a lot of fun and I'm enjoying it when we're asked to return to it an enhance it.
 This happens in Day 7 and Day 9 (writing this after Day 10) again so far, I'm sure they'll continue to revisit it.

+NOTE: The IntCode computer has been refactored into it's own module and modified significantly.
+This is because the Day 11 puzzle revealed a problem with the way input and output was working, queueing up output especially; when there is output it is synchronous, so it needs to suspend processing and have the output consumed, and then resume processing.
+Same with input; when there's an input made, the IntCode computer must resume processing immediately.

 ## [Day 06](https://adventofcode.com/2019/day/6)
 Part 1 was one of the easier ones (see the description).
 It basically invovled summing the counts of edges from every node in a tree back to the root.
 It got worse...